• Home

 Manonia Snell- With sorrow we announce that Manonia Snell passed away on Tuesday, January 8, 2019, at her home after a long illness.
 Manonia was a well known Dale County, AL, genealogist and was preparing a book on the Rileys, Wards and related families of Dale County before her illness.
 Please click HERE to read her obituary.

-Jim Riley has made available the results of his years of careful work and thoughtful analysis to all researchers interested in the history of our Riley ancestors.
+Jim Riley has made available the results of his years of work and analysis to all researchers interested in the history of our Riley ancestors.
 The reports submitted to date may be accessed by clicking HERE.
 This information is intended to stimulate conversation and feedback, and is, as all genealogy work, subject to revision as more information becomes available.
-Please offer comments and feedback to Jim directly or through this website.
+Please offer comments and feedback to Jim.

 Please visit the MILITARY section to see a compilation of research performed by Ervin Riley on our Riley kin who served in the War Between the States.